Prayers for Health and for Healing

-Those members (and adult children of members) who have partners who don't live in the same household should read this government advice that we have received from Jill Shapiro.
+Those members (and adult children of members) who have partners who don't live in the same household should read this government advice.
+Thanks to our member Dr Jill Zelin for this information.

 Jewish Bereavement Counselling Service

-As well as 1:1 bereavement counselling, JBCS started a new support group ‘Bereavement during Covid-19 – for people bereaved during the virus’.
+As well as 1:1 bereavement counselling, JBCS started a new support group, ‘Bereavement during Covid-19 – for people bereaved during the virus’.
 The group will meet fortnightly on a Monday morning for an hour and half via zoom and will be facilitated by two JBCS counsellors, and is for anyone who has experienced a death during the period of Covid.
-Further details about JBCS is here.
+Further details about JBCS are here.